v-federicoar/azure-databricks-streaming-analytics/README.md

 > Tip: Make sure you have authenticated your Databricks CLI configuration.
 The simplest method in bash is to run:
 >
 > ```bash
 >  export DATABRICKS_AAD_TOKEN=$(az account get-access-token --resource 2ff814a6-3304-4ab8-85cb-cd0e6f879c1d | jq .accessToken --raw-output)
+>  echo $DATABRICKS_AAD_TOKEN
-> databricks configure --aad-token --host <enter Databricks Workspace URL from Portal>
+>  databricks configure --token
+>  ## It will ask for databricks host first and the token later on.
+The databrick host is on databricks resource overview (URL value)
 > ```
 >
 > The resource GUID (2ff814a6-3304-4ab8-85cb-cd0e6f879c1d) is a fixed value.
 For other options see [Set up authentication](https://docs.microsoft.com/azure/databricks/dev-tools/cli/#--set-up-authentication) in the Azure Databricks documentation.